Consensus, FLP and Paxos

 So, what do we need a consensus algorithm to do?

-To start, the basic purpose of a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm exits.
-This most basic property is sometimes called Agreement.
-When we say all nodes should agree “by the time the algorithm exits,” we’re also assuming the algorithm should exit in the first place.
+To start, the basic reason we want a consensus algorithm is to ensure all nodes agree on the value of the variable by the time the algorithm finishes.
+In “the literature,” this most basic property is sometimes called Agreement.
+When we say all nodes should agree “by the time the algorithm finishes,” we’re also assuming the algorithm should finish in the first place.
 That is called Termination.

-Putting on our rules-lawyer hats for a minute, there’s a way to achieve Agreement and Termination without really solving the problem: you just hardcode an answer.
+If you like technicalities, there technically is a way to achieve Agreement and Termination without really solving the problem: you just hardcode an answer.
 For example, if you’re trying to write a consensus algorithm for integers, “always return 4” is technically a valid consensus algorithm according to our definition so far: all nodes will agree the value is 4, and the algorithm will terminate very quickly.
-But algorithms like this are useless for the distributed variable problem; we’d end up with a distributed constant instead!
+But algorithms like this are useless for the fault tolerant variable problem; we’d end up with a fault tolerant constant instead!

-And, of course, we can’t forget how important it is to make every algorithm Fault Tolerant.
+And, of course, we can’t forget the uber-goal of ending up with something Fault Tolerant.

 Termination: The algorithm exits.